Generic Vessel Sample

 - The calculation set for this registration sample.
 The calculation set covers all possibilities of the generic vessel

 - The generic registration drawing.
 All the possible production options are covered.

 - ABSA’s guide to registering generic designs.
-This is a good starting point when trying to make a generic design that will survive review by multiple Canadian vessel reviewers in multiple provinces.
+This is a good starting point when making generic designs that need to survive review across Canada.